3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: What approaches to Quantum Mechanics avoid the problems?

-\emph{Objective Collapse Theories} \cite{GhirardiRiminiWeber1986GRWInterpretation} and variations like \cite{Pearle1989StochasticSpontaneousLocalization,Diosi1987GravitationalQuantumCollapse,penrose1996gravityQuantumStateReduction} also supplement the Hilbert space with $3$D positions, and the wavefunction collapses spontaneously into a highly peaked wavefunction well localized in the configuration space.
-If the $3$D-space is assumed not known, it may be possible to recover the configuration space one-collapse-at-a-time, and then the $3$D-space may emerge from the way interactions depend on the distance.
+\emph{Objective Collapse Theories} \cite{GhirardiRiminiWeber1986GRWInterpretation} and variations like \cite{Pearle1989StochasticSpontaneousLocalization,Diosi1987GravitationalQuantumCollapse,Penrose1996OnGravitysRoleInQuantumStateReduction} also supplement the Hilbert space with $3$D positions, and the wavefunction collapses spontaneously into a highly peaked wavefunction well localized in the configuration space.
+Even if the $3$D-space is not assumed to be fixed, it may be possible to recover the configuration space one-collapse-at-a-time, and then the $3$D-space may emerge from the way interactions depend on the distance (see Remark \ref{rem:3dspace:nrqm:specs} and \cite{Albert1996ElementaryQuantumMetaphysics}).